kubescape/github-action/README.md

 ```
 #### Fail Kubescape scanning based on severity-threshold

-Scan repository with Kubescape and failed action if the number of failed resources with severity {X} is more than threshold {X}
+Scan repository with Kubescape and fail the action if the scan found failed controls with severity of Medium and above.

 ```yaml
 name: Kubescape scanning for misconfigurations